Google Docs is the most productive way for bloggers to create content.

-So we made an easy to use template that you can just make a copy of and start writing.
-It’s nothing special; just a few formatting things done for you.
+So we made an easy-to-use template that you can just make a copy of and start writing.

 Now, let’s dive into the ways you can crank up your Google Docs blogging output.
 We’ll cover common Google Docs shortcuts and tricks, Google Docs add-ons, and then other tools that interact with Google Docs to create a better blogging experience.

 12 Google Docs Shortcuts and Tricks for Blogging (or Any Use Case, Really)